jldalla/documentation/content/applications/finance/fiscal_localizations/brazil.rst

 accurately provided in the original invoice, a debit note can be issued.

 .. important::
+   This electronic document is only available for NF-e.

    Only the products included in the original invoice can be part of the debit note.
 While changes can be made to the product's unit price or quantity, products **cannot** be added to the debit note.
 The purpose of this document is only to declare the amount that you want to add to the